Jacob-Dentes/game-blinder/README.md

 I have only tested this app on Windows11.
 I have no idea if it will work on any other platform.

+## Asset credits
+All assets used are under the MIT license from [Phosphor icons](https://github.com/phosphor-icons/core).

 ## Antivirus
 As an app with a sometimes-seethrough window that listens to global inputs, this app is understandably prone to being flagged by antivirus.
 The app only listens to registered